miho030/Fox2AV-GUI/README.md

 # Fox2AV-GUI

-Fox2AV-GUI is a graphical user interface (GUI) for the Fox2AV Anti-Virus software, providing an intuitive and user-friendly experience for managing antivirus features on both Windows and Linux platforms.
+Fox2AV-GUI is a Opensource based graphical user interface (GUI) for the Fox2AV Anti-Virus software, providing an intuitive and user-friendly experience for managing antivirus features on both Windows and Linux platforms.

 ## Features
-- Real-time virus scanning and monitoring
 - User-friendly interface for easy management
-- Supports both Windows and Linux operating systems
 - Automatic and manual scanning options
 - Quarantine management for detected threats
 - Log management and report generation
+- [WIP] Supports both Windows and Linux operating systems
+- [WIP] Real-time virus scanning and monitoring

 ## Installation
 ### Prerequisites